Citizenship

 Some other countries also have investment programs.
 They allow foreigners to obtain a residence permit or permanent residence by making an investment — and then apply for citizenship.

-For example, Portugal is on the list of countries where dual citizenship is allowed.
+Portugal is on the list of countries where dual citizenship is allowed.
 This country also has flexible conditions for obtaining a residence permit by investing.
 The minimum investment amount is €250,000.
-You can buy real estate, open a bank deposit, purchase fund shares, or make business investments for this sum and become a resident.
+You can purchase fund shares, or make business investments for this sum and become a resident.
 After 5 years of holding a residence permit, you can apply for citizenship.

 Which countries grant a residence permit or permanent residence by investment